etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

     - _language_: Language
     - _dataUser_: all data related to the user.
 It has a typed interface that can be found in the file `src/interfaces/index.ts`

-In our example, we will receive these params in App.tsx of the subapp:
+In this example, we will receive these params in App.tsx of the subapp:

 ``` typescript title="App.tsx"
   interface AppProps {